img

 After breakfast at Gokyo Lake lodge, check out your room descend to Macharma.
 The trekking route is much easier than climbing.
 Luch stop at Phanga tea house.

 Macharma: Take short rest, trek continu descend to Macharma.
 Former time it was a Yak pasture for Khumjung - Khunde village's people.
 Recent days there are several lodges and restaurant for trekkers.
+From this place you can see beautiful view of Macharma peak.

 Welcome Khumjung: Khumjung, and Khunde is one of the most beautiful villages of world-famous Sherpa families.
 There are several houses with green roof.
 From this village almost 90% Sherpa are living different parts of globe and Kathmandu for better life.